chrishg23-jpg/HES-benchmark/Paper.md

 • `\( \beta \)` damps local entropy,
 • `\( \gamma \)` couples the field to its global average.

 Initial conditions are seeded with localized asymmetry—regions of elevated or suppressed entropy—to probe the system’s geometric response.
 No mass, momentum, or external fields are introduced; curvature arises solely from entropic structure.

-To visualize emergent geometry, we compute the Laplacian magnitude at each point, interpreted as a proxy for curvature intensity.
-We also accumulate curvature memory over time:

 M(x, y, z) = \sum_t |\nabla^2 s(x, y, z, t)|

 This memory field reveals persistent geometric features and attractor dynamics.
 Animations are rendered using 3D scatter plots, with color maps encoding scalar intensity and curvature memory.